FSA-2104-CAPSTONE-11/FormFit/README.md

 ## Introduction

 FormFit is a digital fitness coach that analyses your form in real-time, assessing alignment and range of motion while exercising.
-After creating an account or logging in, you can get feedback on squats, push-ups, or sit-ups.
-The feedback provided is based on calculations of different joints in real time as you exercise.
-Feedback for each repetition is displayed upon completion of a session, and you can choose whether to save the results to your history.
-Your history will be preserved to view during later visits and the data displayed on the home dashboard will instantly be updated to include your most recent exercise.
+The app gives you a score on squats, push-ups, or sit-ups.
+The feedback provided is based on calculations of different joints as you exercise.
+Summary statistics for each repetition are displayed upon completion of a session.
+Your history will be preserved to view during later visits and your performance data will displayed on the home dashboard in a visually pleasing display.
 If you are persistent enough, you might find yourself on the global leaderboard, which shows the top 10 point-earners throughout the app!

 ## Visit the Deployed App